 By JUSTIN GOMEZ, ABC News

-For the third time this year, the president highlighted a landmark moment in the COVID-19 pandemic, delivering his address to recognize the sacrifices Americans have made in the year since widespread shutdowns began across the United States and to ask them to help with “what comes next.”
+(WASHINGTON) — For the third time this year, President Joe Biden will mark a landmark moment in the COVID-19 pandemic, delivering his first prime-time address Thursday night to recognize the sacrifices Americans have made in the year since widespread shutdowns began across the United States and to ask them to help with “what comes next.”

 On March 11, 2020, the World Health Organization declared the spread of the virus a pandemic and hours later, then-President Donald Trump delivered an address from the Oval Office and suspended travel from Europe.